This post may contain affiliate links. Please read our disclosure policy.

 - Tapioca starch – Sometimes referred to as tapioca flour, tapioca starch helps make the raw tortilla dough easier to handle, especially after it's been shaped, and you're trying to move it from the preparation surface to the hot skillet.

-- Kosher salt – Salt brightens the flavor of these flour tortillas.
+- Kosher salt – Brightens the flavor of these flour tortillas.
 I use kosher salt since it's easier to measure properly than table salt.

-- Baking powder – Baking powder is responsible for the rise in these tortillas in the skillet.
+- Baking powder – Responsible for the rise in these tortillas in the skillet.
 Baking powder usually contains a tiny bit of cornstarch in it, so if you're strictly grain free, be sure to choose a variety without starch.

 - Shortening or coconut oil – Using a fat that's solid at cool room temperature (like virgin coconut oil or Spectrum nonhydrogenated vegetable shortening) helps make the raw tortilla dough from feeling greasy and slippery.

-- Water – Be sure to use warm, but not hot, water that will help the shortening to mix fully into the dry ingredients without melting the fat.
+- Water – Brings the tortillas together.
+Be sure to use warm, not hot, water that will help the shortening to mix fully into the dry ingredients without melting the fat.
 For the most precision, measure your water by weight (6 fluid ounces is a volume measurement but for water, it also weighs 6 ounces).

 The key to making raw cassava flour dough that you can shape properly and transfer to a hot skillet in one piece is the proper balance of ingredients.
 Your dough won't hold together as well as a more classic gluten free flour tortilla dough, but should be moist enough to hold together when pressed in your palms.